CATHEDRAL COVE & HOT WATER BEACH, HAHEI

-Manned with a shovel, we’re walking on Hot Water Beach
+Manned with a shovel and ready to explore Hot Water Beach

-After trying and testing the sand, we’ve (hopefully) found the right spot and started to dig a hole in the sand … one big enough for the four of us!
+After trying and testing the sand, we (hopefully) found the right spot and started to dig a hole in the sand … one big enough for the four of us!

 Now the digging starts …

 I must admit … we could have gone through as engineers … because we were able to create a monster hole with walls high enough to not let any cold sea water in!

 Our hole is starting to get shape and we are ready to settle into the hot water!

 When you get too hot in your little pool – and you are brave enough to face the cold sea water – you can walk a few steps to cool off in the waves … which Berto has done a couple of times!

 Berto on his way to cool off in the cold sea water